2024.2.12

 In that sense, the new group produced by TEDDY at The Black Label may very well be the rightful successor to BLACKPINK.

-Finally, the third group is a girl group that will debut from the audition program "I-LAND2," which will air on Mnet starting this April.
+And the third group is a girl group debuting from the audition program "I-LAND2," which will air on Mnet starting this April.

 This is the female version of "I-LAND," which produced ENHYPEN, and it has been announced that TEDDY will participate as the master producer.